pnhegde/fb-music-archive/README.md

-# SmartNotes v0.1.3
+# Music Archive v0.1.1

 ## About

-SmartNotes is a smart note taking web application written using using Flask, MongoDB, HTML5, CSS3 & jQuery
+Music Archive is a smart music browsing web application written using using Flask, MongoDB, HTML5, CSS3 & jQuery

 ## Dependencies

-SmartNotes depends on the following,
+Music Archive depends on the following,

 * Flask v0.9
 * Pymongo v2.3